 Choosing to submit a dispute to arbitration can be incredibly beneficial for the parties and is used often by companies and other people because of these benefits.

-- Speed: Because an arbitration only requires the parties and the panel to be prepared, an arbitration will often be scheduled and decided before a trial would even begin.
+- Speed: Because a mandatory arbitration clause only requires the parties and the panel to be prepared, an arbitration will often be scheduled and decided before a trial would even begin.
 Arbitrators are usually not overrun by cases like the court system, and arbitrations usually follow a general timeline that allows them to be completed within six months.
 This means that the parties will have a decision in their hands much faster than in litigation.

 - Evidence: The standard rules of evidence will not apply in an arbitration proceeding, so evidence that would not normally be admitted may be considered by the arbitrator.